asynchrony-ringo/spark-botkit-servicenow/README.md

 You should now be able to communicate with the bot from within Cisco Spark

+### SNBot commands

+ See the [help sheet](https://gitlab.asynchrony.com/proj-1274/spark-botkit-servicenow/blob/master/docs/help.md) for a list of the various SNBot commands

 ### Alerting
 To enable your bot to recieve update alerts from ServiceNow you must add a Business Rule.